The quaternionic Maass Spezialschar on split $\mathrm{SO}(8)$: Abstract

 \section{Abstract}

-The classical Maass Spezialschar is a Hecke-stable subspace of the level one holomorphic Siegel modular forms of genus two, i.e., on $\mathrm{Sp}_4$, cut out by certain linear relations between the Fourier coefficients.
-It is a theorem of Andrianov, Maass, and Zagier, that the classical Maass Spezialschar is exactly equal to the space of Saito-Kurokawa lifts.
-We study an analogous space of quaternionic modular forms on split $\mathrm{SO}_8$, and prove the analogue of the Andrianov-Maass-Zagier theorem.
-Our main tool for proving this theorem is the development of a theory of a Fourier-Jacobi expansion of quaternionic modular forms on orthogonal groups.
+The classical Maass Spezialschar is a Hecke-stable subspace of the space of holomorphic Siegel modular forms of genus two and level one cut out by certain linear relations among Fourier coefficients.
+We define an analogous quaternionic Maass Spezialschar, which consists of the quaternionic modular forms of level one on split $\SO(8)$ whose Fourier coefficients satisfy certain linear relations.
+We characterize this space in terms of a theta lift from the space of holomorphic Siegel modular forms on $\Sp(4)$, and in terms of periods.
+We also give a conjecture for the Dirichlet series of the standard $L$-function of quaternionic modular eigenforms on $\SO(8)$ and verify our conjecture on the quaternionic Maass Spezialschar.

 \subjclass[2020]{11F03; 11F30}

 \keywords{Saito-Kurokawa lift; quaternionic modular forms; Maass relations; Fourier-Jacobi expansion; periods of automorphic forms.}